 • Take courses during the fall and spring semesters

-• Take 10 credit hours each semester
+• Take a minimum of 10 credit hours each semester

 • Maintain a GPA of 2.5